 - Put learning goals or standards on assessments.
 Tie these statements to items and tasks, so students can see the connection between the assessment evidence and their learning.

 - Regularly teach students to reflect on what their assessment evidence tells them about their strengths.
 Make it specific and descriptive.

 - Frame the descriptive levels of rubrics in terms of what’s present in the work versus what is not.
 Teach students how to read the rubric or learning progression so they understand their current level as their strengths.
 Point to the next level to specifically help them move their work forward.
 Make this step required, not invited.

 - Tone builds trust.
 Use a positive tone.
 While there may have been many opportunities to ask questions, many different times directions were given, impatience shuts students down and they stop asking questions.
 They sit in confusion or they appear disengaged.
 Most often, they have lost hope.
 It can be difficult to be patient when it feels like students weren’t listening or not applying themselves.
-I fight this with my own children all the time.
 Keeping a positive tone is essential to creating this confidence in our students.